yogthos/asset-minifier/README.md

 (minify-css "dev/resources/css" "resources/public/css/site.min.css")
 ```

-The function returns a map containing `:original-size`, `:compressed-size`, and `:summary` keys indicating the size of the assets before and after compression.
+The function returns a map containing `:original-size`, `:compressed-size`, and `:gzipped-size` keys indicating the size of the assets before and after compression.

 The `minify-js` function allows specifying the level of optimizations, which can be `:none`, `:simple`, `:whitespace` or `:advanced` and defaults to simple optimizations.